Decentralized-Pictures/T4L3NT/docs/009/proof_of_stake.rst

 Blocks
 ------

-The Tezos blockchain is a linked list of blocks.
+The T4L3NT blockchain is a linked list of blocks.
 Blocks contain a header and a list of operations.
 The header itself decomposes into a shell header (common to all protocols) and a protocol-specific header.